Over one hundred key quotes to remember when learning and practicing software engineering

 .
 Worth taking a look at!

-More than a post, today I´m writing a meta-post that as all the other meta-posts talks
+More than a post, today I´m writing a meta-post talks about the development of the portal

 My colleague Marco Brambilla